sarveshborkar/serverless-and-docker/docker-vagrant-comparison.md

-# Measuring peformance of an application across Docker and Virtual Machine provisioned using Vagrant
+# Measuring performance of an application across Docker and Virtual Machine provisioned using Vagrant

 The aim of this activity is to benchmark and compare the performance of a Java-based web application across two distinct environments: a Docker container and a Virtual Machine provisioned using Vagrant.